History of nursing: Canada

-Canadian nursing dates all the way back to 1639 in Quebec with the Augustine nuns.
-These nuns were trying to open up a mission that cared for the spiritual and physical needs of patients.
-The establishment of this mission created the first nursing apprenticeship training in North America.
+Canadian nursing began in Catholic Quebec with the Augustine nuns in 1639.
+They opened a mission that cared for the spiritual and physical needs of patients.
+They created the first nursing apprenticeship training in North America.

-In the nineteenth century, there were some Catholic orders of nursing that were trying to spread their message across Canada.
+In the nineteenth century, there were several Catholic orders of nursing spreading their services across Canada.
 These women had only an occasional consultation with a physician.
 Towards the end of the nineteenth-century hospital care and medical services had been improved and expanded.
 Much of this was due to the Nightingale model, which prevailed in English Canada.
 In 1874 the first formal nursing training program was started at the General and Marine Hospital in St. Catharines in Ontario.
 Many programs popped up in hospitals across Canada after this one was established.
 Graduates and teachers from these programs began to fight for licensing legislation, nursing journals, university training for nurses, and for professional organizations for nurses.

 The first instance of Canadian nurses and the military was in 1885 with the North-West Rebellion.
 Some nurses came out to aid the wounded.
 In 1901 Canadian nurses were officially part of the Royal Canadian Army Medical Corps.
 Georgina Fane Pope and Margaret C. MacDonald were the first nurses officially recognized as military nurses.

 Canadian missionary nurses were also of great importance in Henan, China as a part of the North China Mission starting in 1888.

 In the late nineteenth and early twentieth centuries, women made inroads into various professions including teaching, journalism, social work, and public health.
 These advances included the establishment of a Women's Medical College in Toronto (and in Kingston, Ontario) in 1883, attributed in part to the persistence of Emily Stowe, the first female doctor to practice in Canada.
 Stowe's daughter, Augusta Stowe-Gullen, became the first woman to graduate from a Canadian medical school.

 Apart from a token few, women were outsiders to the male-dominated medical profession.
 As physicians became better organized, they successfully had laws passed to control the practice of medicine and pharmacy and banning marginal and traditional practitioners.
 Midwifery—practiced along traditional lines by women—was restricted and practically died out by 1900.
 Even so, the great majority of childbirths took place at home until the 1920s, when hospitals became preferred, especially by women who were better educated, more modern, and more trusting in modern medicine.